MarwahAlaofi/SIGIR-23-SRP-UQV100-GPT-Query-Variants/README.md

 # SIGIR'23 Short Paper Data for Reproduction
-This repository has the _query variants_ and the _runs_ used to generate the results presented in the SIGIR'23 short paper:
+This repository has the _query variants_ used to generate the results presented in the SIGIR'23 short paper:
 _Can Generative LLMs Create Query Variants for Test Collections?
 An Exploratory Study._

 ## 🔖 Paper Overview